KonstantinosVasilopoulos/codesignal_challenges/README.md

 # CodeSignal Challenges

 [CodeSignal](https://codesignal.com/) is popular website hosting coding challenges aimed at helping people familiarize themselves with coding-interviews.
 Many challenges are from Google, Amazon or other FAANG companies.
 Here is a list containing some of the many challenges I have solved.
-As of now, it only holds solutions written in Rust, but in my [CodeSignal account](https://app.codesignal.com/profile/costas_v) you can find solutions written in other programming languages too.
+As of now, most solutions are written in Rust, but in my [CodeSignal account](https://app.codesignal.com/profile/costas_v) you can find solutions written in other programming languages too.

 ## Challenges